 - Honesty: Honesty helps sustain mutual trust and respect in the relationship.
 Dishonesty can lead to a host of negative emotions such as insecurity, jealousy, mistrust, and disrespect.

-- Faithfulness: The boundary of faithfulness protects the marriage from external influences, reassuring the wife and husband about each other’s love.
+- Faithfulness: The boundary of faithfulness and loyalty protects the marriage from external influences, reassuring the wife and husband about each other’s love.

 - Self-control: The key to a healthy relationship is to control your emotions and reactions to situations.
 The solution lies in self-control rather than controlling your spouse.
 For example, if your spouse is rude to you, you can tell him/her, “If you continue arguing with me, I’ll stop this discussion and leave”.
 This action helps you control the situation from going worse.

 - Communicate: Mere communication about day-to-day things is not enough.
-You need to have a heart-to-heart talk and share quality time as it makes your relationship special.
+You need to have a heart-to-heart talk about your clear expectations and share quality time as it makes your relationship special.
 Sometimes, we tend to assume things instead of asking, so avoid that and make it a point to ask questions and express your concerns.

 - No physical abuse: This boundary cannot be crossed at any cost.
 Physical abuse such as hitting, pushing, or slapping each other can never be done or tolerated.

 - Don’t envy your spouse: Envy proves to be a disaster in your relationship.
 If you are dissatisfied with yourself, you will lack the ability to change things in your relationship.
 When you are jealous of your spouse’s growth, social skills, appearance or anything else, it means you are feeling insecure in the relationship.
 Insecurity will force you to break all the barriers in marriage.